shawnhyeonsoo/Nationality-from-Names-using-RNN/README.md

 </br>
 </br>
 The training data was prepared beforehand, and is implemented so that the program locally finds the data to train itself.
+The data is in the Project folder, and it must be unzipped in the same folder as the code for the program.
 The code is based on character-level Recurrent Neural Network: </br>
 It transforms the data given in numerous .txt files into tensor format and operates calculations in order to train from the data.